Elliot-Sones/miniGPT/README.md

 ## What is a Transformer?

-Before Tranformer, sequence transduction architectures (like machine translation) where based on complex recurrent (RNN) or convolutional (CNN) neural networks.
-These models where built off of [encoders](#encoder-component-words---context) and [decoders](#decoder-component-context---words) framework with limited [attention mechanisms](#key-concepts) to process language sequentially (one word at a time).
+Before Transformers, sequence transduction architectures (like machine translation) where based on complex recurrent (RNN) or convolutional (CNN) neural networks.
+These models where built off of [encoders](#encoder-component-words---context) and [decoders](#decoder-component-context---words) framework as well with limited [attention mechanisms](#key-concepts) to process language sequentially (one word at a time).

 <p align="center">
   <img src="assets/RNN.png" width="60%" alt="Convolutional Network for language processing" />